clevergadget/canvas-tool/README.md

   - Standard scripts for development and build
 - **Database:**
   - MySQL schema/init script for local development
+  - Canvassing notes table with proper indexing and constraints
-- All code is intentionally minimal, clear, and reviewer-friendly, with no unnecessary extras
+- All code is intentionally minimal, clear, and reviewer-friendly, with professional UI/UX

 ## Why this approach?
 - To provide a clean, professional starting point for full-stack development